NJ-Collective/DevMapped.tech/backend/src/services/jobService.js.md

 ## Dependencies

     - Database
-    - getJobWeightsBatchSimple from embeddedService.js
+    - getUserResponses, saveWeightedJobsToDataBase in `./userService.js`
+    - createBatches, formatResults, displayTopMatches in `../utils/jobUtils.js`
-    -
+    - extractSkillsFromJobs in `../utils/skillUtils.js`

 ## Functions / Hooks Needed

-    - /match -> starts matching jobs from the database to the user.
-Uses rateLimiter, asyncHandler, and processJobMatching
-    - /status/:username -> checks if the job matching to the user has been completed or if it still in progress.
-Uses asyncHandler
+    - /getJobData -> gets the job data from the data base
+    - /processJobMatching -> takes in a username; uses the userName to `getUserResponses`.
+Then it `extractSkillsFromJobs(jobs)` saving them to the dataBase.
+It then gets the batches by calling `createBatches(jobs, BATCH_SIZE)`.
+Then uses a for loop calling `getJobWeightsBatchSimple(batches[i], responses, batchinfo)` garbage collection every 20 batches.
+Uses rate limiting to make sure it doesn't go too fast.
+Calls `formatResults(jobs, allWeights, startTime)` then saving the results to the dataBase `saveWeightedJobsToDataBase(username, results)` calling `displayTopMatches` to the terminal from checking.

 ## Tasks:

-    - [ ] Write /match
+    - [ ] Write /getJobData
-    - [ ] Write tests for /match
+    - [ ] Write tests for /getJobData
-    - [ ] Write /status/:username
+    - [ ] Write /processJobMatching
-    - [ ] Write tests for /status/:username
+    - [ ] Write tests for /processJobMatching